rl-institut/Uganda_oemof.solph/README.md

 Further, you need to install a solver in your system.
 To do so, please see the [oemof.solph documentation](https://oemof-solph.readthedocs.io/en/latest/readme.html)

+For running the visualization of the energy model superstructure you must install graphviz and add the path to the bin file in the environment variables.
+You can download graphviz [here](https://www.graphviz.org/download/).

 ## Documentation

 Documentation is currenty done in README files.